Google Sets Mobile Deadline

-    First, test out your current to see if you have a mobile or responsive them.
-Here is a simple trick you can use on your web browser to determine your sites responsive design:
+First, test out your current website to see if you have a mobile or responsive version.
+Here is a simple trick you can use on your web browser to determine your websites responsive design:

 – Go to any page on your website.
 Then at the top of the browser, click the middle square box at the top right of either Chrome or Firefox.
 It should make your browser smaller, but not close or minimize the browser.